This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Rinse the remaining vinegar with a dampened cloth.
 Use the soft cotton towel and dab the areas softly to soak up the moisture.
 Allow it to dry before lighting the fire again.

-Have a good long stare at your fireplace.
+Take a good long look at your fireplace.
 Does it look like a far cry from what a beauty it was last year?
 Blame yourself.
 Your ignorance has led to this measly state of your rock fireplace.
-Frequent use and lack of regular cleaning results in hard-to-remove soot forming around the fireplace.
+Frequent use and lack of regular cleaning result in hard-to-remove soot forming around the fireplace.

 Fortunately, it is possible to bring it back to its majestic self.
 You need to clean the fireplace deep now.
 Follow this procedure at the start of every year.